osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/checkpointing-on-OSPool.md

 It is possible to investigate checkpoint files once they have been transferred to `/spool`.

-You can explore the checkpointed files in `/spool` by navigating to `/home/condor/spool` on an OSG Connect login node.
+You can explore the checkpointed files in `/spool` by navigating to `/home/condor/spool` on an OSPool Access Point.
 The directories in this folder are the last four digits of a job's cluster ID with leading zeros removed.
 Sub folders are labeled with the process ID for each job.
 For example, to investigate the checkpoint files for `17870068.220`, the files in `/spool` would be found in folder `68` in a subdirectory called `220`.

 ## More Information